mdref/mdref/http/Client/getResponse.md

 ## Returns:

 * http\Client\Response, the stored response for the request, or the last that was received.
-* NULL, if no response was found.
+* NULL, if no more response was available to pop, when no $request was given.

+## Throws:

+* http\Exception\InvalidArgumentException
+* http\Exception\UnexpectedValueException

 ## Example: